luiscf1226/DualTech/README.md

 If the database is not initialized properly:
 1. Check the logs for any errors: `docker-compose logs db`
-2. Ensure the setup-db.sh script has execute permissions
+2. Check the API logs for migration errors: `docker-compose logs api`
+3. The application will retry connecting to the database if it's not available initially
-3. You can manually run the SQL script by connecting to the SQL Server container:
+4. You can manually run the SQL script by connecting to the SQL Server container:
    ```bash
    docker exec -it <container_id> /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P YourStrong!Passw0rd -i /docker-entrypoint-initdb.d/init-db.sql
    ```